Bibliography

 HANGASINHA, Mangala. à paraître.
 “Khmer studies, la khmerologie, proceedings of international conference on khmer studies, 1996, 26-30 août, (sorn samnang, éd.)”
 In: Some aspects of relation between sri lanka and kampuchea.
 Phnom Penh.

 Hanisch, Albrecht.
 2006.
-“Progress in Deciphering the So-called “Arrow-head” Script: Allowing Access to Sarvarakṣita's Maṇicūḍajātaka, a Text of the Buddhist Sāṃmitīya School.”
+“Progress in deciphering the so-called “Arrow-head” script: allowing access to Sarvarakṣita's Maṇicūḍajātaka, a text of the Buddhist Sāṃmitīya School.”
 JCBSSL 4, pp. 109–161.

 Hanisch, Albrecht.
 2008.
 “Sarvarakṣita's Maṇicūḍajātaka: Reproduction of the Codex Unicus with Diplomatic Transcript and Paleographic Introduction to the Bhaikṣukī Script.”
 In: Manuscripta Buddhica 1 — Sanskrit Texts From Giuseppe Tucci's Collection, Part I. Edited by Francesco Sferra.
 Rome: Istituto Italiano per l'Africa e l'Oriente, pp. 195–320.